Youssef-Somai/Esprit-PW-2A-2526-BeDigitAdvisory/README.md

-# Digit Advisory AI
+# Digit Advisory

 ## Overview

-Be-Digit Advisory AI is an intelligent digital consulting platform designed to help organizations achieve digital transformation using Artificial Intelligence and sustainable (Green IT) solutions.
+Digit Advisory is a web-based consulting platform that connects companies with expert consultants across multiple domains of consulting and audit.

+The platform helps organizations identify their needs through quiz-based assessment, receive tailored recommendations, and access the most relevant experts and certifications (ISO standards).

 This project was developed at Esprit School of Engineering – Tunisia (Academic Year 2025–2026).

-The platform acts as a virtual consultant capable of analyzing companies and providing tailored recommendations, strategies, and digital transformation roadmaps.

 ---

 ## Features

-* AI-powered digital consulting assistant
+* Platform connecting companies with expert consultants
-* Digital maturity assessment
+* Quiz-based assessment to evaluate company needs and maturity
-* Personalized recommendations
+* Smart recommendations of consultants based on results
-* Digital transformation roadmap generation
-* Green IT suggestions (eco-friendly solutions)
+* Certification (ISO) recommendation according to company capacity
+* Portfolio management for consultants and companies
+* Project management (missions, candidatures, livrables)
+* Internal messaging system (conversation & messages)
-* User dashboard
+* User dashboard (admin, company, consultant)
-* Access to human consultants for personalized support
+* Access to expert consultants for personalized support
-* Recommendations of specialized service providers to ensure effective implementation

 ---